Sitecore Tracking with OneTrust - Cookie Compliance

 We do not want to load the VisitorIdentification helper tag if the user has opted out of Functional Cookies.
 We need to create a device with a new layout that does not have this reference.
 We can then redirect users to this device when they have opt out.

 Ensuring your Sitecore cookies are correctly categorised is vital for cookie compliance.
-Using OneTrust we found an easy solution to scan and categorise cookies on our client's platforms.
-The above Sitecore solution allow the website user to gain extra control over how their data is used and whether they opt in to being tracked.
+Using OneTrust, we found an easy solution to scan and categorise cookies on our client's platforms.
+The above Sitecore solution allows the website user to gain extra control over how their data is used and whether they opt in to being tracked.